What is research data?

 - Hamburg University of Technolgy:

-Since 2019, the TUHH has provided its own institutional repository, TUHH Open Research, for the publication of TUHH research data:
+Since 2019, the TUHH has provided its own institutional repository, TUHH Open Research, for the publication of TUHH research data.
+Please contact us if you want to upload files that are larger than 5GB or contain an unknown file format.

 - General data repositories: